 2012-2013, Student Government approved a referendum vote to increase the Bus fee.
 Students voted and approved the increased fee, allowing the purchase of 42 new buses to be used on the bobcat shuttle service.

-2013-2014, Student Government undertook a massive reorganization which included a reduction in the number of Senate seats, creation of a unified Cabinet and change in election times the Student Government also was renamed from then Associated Student Government to Student Government.
+2013-2014, Student Government undertook a massive reorganization which included a reduction in the number of Senate seats, the creation of a unified Cabinet, and change in election times the Student Government also was renamed from then Associated Student Government to Student Government.

-2014-2015, Student Government ended a three year pilot program and established the Scholarly Travel and Academic Research (STAR) Grant as a permanent services provided to student to help them attend research and other scholarly conferences.
+2014-2015, Student Government ended a three-year pilot program and established the Scholarly Travel and Academic Research (STAR) Grant as a permanent service provided to students to help them attend research and other scholarly conferences.

 2014-2015, Student Government established a pilot program to help fund student organizations and events through a Student Activities Fund.